microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 Finally the `source` is the database, hence the value `db`.

 This is a quick summary of the data in `objs`.
-It's possible that you sometimes have the meta information without having access to all the data in `objs`.
-This may be due to sharing rules that don't give you access or that you use the wrong identity... so be careful.
+It is possible that you may have the meta information without access to all the data in `objs`.
+This is most likely because of a sharing rule.
+Revisit your sharing rules to address this.

 #### B) Objs

 Now let's look at the data, this one is very simple to start with.

 Here we will see one by one the different components, starting with the unique values and then we will take a closer look at the data, origin and owner blocks.

+`Objs` store data as an array, hence using more than one entry may be necessary depending on the call.

 ##### B.1 Simple values